 Pike soon became the protégé of James Wilkinson, the commanding general of the U.S. Army.
 Wilkinson, one of history’s worst scoundrels, was also secretly a double agent for Spain.
-In the summer of 1805, Wilkinson gave Pike the difficult assignment of conducting a reconnaissance of the upper Mississippi River.
-While Lewis and Clark were at the headwaters of the Missouri River far to the West, Pike left St. Louis, Missouri with orders to explore the Mississippi, purchase sites from American Indians for future military posts, and bring a few important chiefs back to St. Louis for talks.
+In the summer of 1805, Wilkinson gave Pike the difficult assignment of surveying the upper Mississippi River.
+While Lewis and Clark were at the headwaters of the Missouri River far to the West, Pike left St. Louis, Missouri, with orders to explore the Mississippi, purchase sites from American Indians for future military posts, and bring a few important chiefs back to St. Louis for talks.
 He took a force of 20 men on a 70-foot keelboat up the Mississippi River, departing from Fort Bellefontaine on August 9, 1805.
 Pike and his men explored the river into modern-day Minnesota, traveling to Cass Lake, which they identified (incorrectly) as the river’s source.
 The expedition returned to St. Louis on April 30, 1806.
-Pike was only modestly successful in his relations with the Indians, but brought back important geographical information about a little known portion of the new Louisiana Territory.
+Pike was only modestly successful in his relations with the Indians but brought back important geographical information about a little-known portion of the new Louisiana Territory.

-Pike’s second expedition, 1806-1807, was designed to accomplish several goals, including providing an escort for some Osage Indian travelers from St. Louis back to their villages; negotiating a peace between the Kanza and Pawnee tribes; and attempting to make contact with the Comanche people on the high plains.
-Pike was also to explore the headwaters of the Arkansas River, then to proceed south, locate the source of the Red River, and descend it to the Mississippi.
+Pike’s second expedition, 1806-1807, was designed to accomplish several goals, including providing an escort for some Osage Indian travelers from St. Louis back to their villages, negotiating peace between the Kanza and Pawnee tribes, and attempting to make contact with the Comanche people on the high plains.
+Pike was also to explore the headwaters of the Arkansas River, then proceed south, locate the source of the Red River, and descend it to the Mississippi.
 Most importantly, Pike was to ascertain what the Spanish were doing along the poorly defined southwestern border of the Louisiana Purchase.
 Pike brought along nearly all the soldiers from his Mississippi River expedition, men he called a “Dam’d set of Rascals,” but who, nonetheless, retained the confidence of their commander.
 General Wilkinson’s son, Lieutenant James Biddle Wilkinson, was to go part of the way and lead a small detachment back to St. Louis via the Arkansas and Mississippi Rivers.
-Pike’s expedition was launched by General James Wilkinson without the authorization of President Thomas Jefferson or the War Department, although it was approved retroactively.
+General James Wilkinson launched Pike’s expedition without the authorization of President Thomas Jefferson or the War Department, although it was approved retroactively.
 Tensions with Spain were high, and many Americans expected a war.

-Wilkinson, who was Governor of Louisiana during this period, was ordered to engage in intelligence operations against Spain, using army officers disguised as traders if necessary.
+During this period, Wilkinson, Governor of Louisiana, was ordered to engage in intelligence operations against Spain, using army officers disguised as traders if necessary.
 What Wilkinson was really up to, however, has remained a mystery.
-It appears that, in collaboration with Aaron Burr, he was planning a coup in the West.
-It has never been determined whether this was a traitorous movement designed to separate the western territories from the Union, or a plot to conquer Spanish territory without officially involving the United States Government.
-At any rate, Pike’s expedition to the Spanish borderlands would serve the needs, both official and unofficial, of James Wilkinson.
-Pike almost certainly knew nothing of the Wilkinson/Burr intrigues, but was aware that his service as a spy for his country was important.
-A letter between Pike and Wilkinson written on July 22, 1806 leaves little doubt that Pike was to scout as close as possible to Santa Fe, allowing for the possibility that he might be captured by Spanish authorities.
+In collaboration with Aaron Burr, it appears that he was planning a coup in the West.
+Whether this was a traitorous movement designed to separate the western territories from the Union or a plot to conquer Spanish territory without officially involving the United States Government has never been determined.
+At any rate, Pike’s expedition to the Spanish borderlands would serve the official and unofficial needs of James Wilkinson.
+Pike almost certainly knew nothing of the Wilkinson/Burr intrigues but knew his service as a spy for his country was important.
+A letter between Pike and Wilkinson, written on July 22, 1806, leaves little doubt that Pike was to scout as close as possible to Santa Fe, New Mexico, allowing for the possibility that Spanish authorities might capture him.
 If discovered, he would use the cover story that he had become lost while en route to Natchitoches, Louisiana.

-Zebulon Pike set out on July 15, 1806 with an assortment of 18 enlisted men from the First Infantry Regiment; his second-in-command, Lieutenant Wilkinson; a volunteer physician, Dr. John H. Robinson; and Baronet Vasquez, an interpreter from St. Louis.
-The group made their way across Missouri, returning the Osage people to their villages (in the area of today’s Lake of the Ozarks), and moving out diagonally across Kansas.
-Pike talked a band of Pawnee into hauling down the Spanish flag which flew above their village, and replacing it with the Stars and Stripes, despite the fact that a troop of Spanish cavalry 300 strong had recently visited.
+Zebulon Pike set out on July 15, 1806, with an assortment of 18 enlisted men from the First Infantry Regiment; his second-in-command, Lieutenant Wilkinson; a volunteer physician, Dr. John H. Robinson; and Baronet Vasquez, an interpreter from St. Louis.
+The group made their way across Missouri, returning the Osage people to their villages (in the area of today’s Lake of the Ozarks) and moving out diagonally across Kansas.
+Pike talked a band of Pawnee into hauling down the Spanish flag, which flew above their village, and replacing it with the Stars and Stripes, even though a troop of Spanish cavalry 300 strong had recently visited.

 Upon reaching the Arkansas River, Lieutenant Wilkinson left the party with five men, returning successfully to St. Louis despite three desertions.
-Pike and the 15 others started up the Arkansas River on October 28th, following the trail of a troop of Spanish cavalry.
-On November 11th, Pike made a bold decision; despite the fact that his party did not have the clothing, equipment or supplies for a winter expedition, they would press on.
+Pike and the 15 others started up the Arkansas River on October 28, following the trail of a troop of Spanish cavalry.
+On November 11, Pike made a bold decision; even though his party did not have the clothing, equipment, or supplies for a winter expedition, they would press on.

-Proceeding nearly due west, they reached the site of modern-day Pueblo, Colorado on November 23rd.
-Fascinated with a blue peak in the Rocky Mountains to the west, Pike set out to explore it with two soldiers and Dr. Robinson, leaving the bulk of the men at a base camp.
-Pike spent several days in trying to reach the peak (which would later bear his name), but the lack of winter clothing and food eventually drove him back to the base camp.
+Proceeding nearly due west, they reached the site of modern-day Pueblo, Colorado, on November 23.
+Fascinated with a blue peak in the Rocky Mountains to the west, Pike explored it with two soldiers and Dr. Robinson, leaving the bulk of the men at a base camp.
+Pike spent several days trying to reach the peak (which would later bear his name), but the lack of winter clothing and food eventually drove him back to the base camp.
 Zebulon Pike never set foot on Pike’s Peak.

-The Arkansas River split in the mountains, and, Pike noted, since the “geography of the country had turned out to be so different from our expectation; we were some what at a loss which course to pursue, unless we attempted to cross the sno cap’d mountains…” Pike decided to follow the trail of the Spanish cavalry and head up the north fork of the Arkansas River, called Four-Mile Creek.
-This branch soon dwindled, as did the Spanish trail, so Pike turned overland due northward, discovering a river on December 12th which he correctly determined was the south fork of the South Platte.
-Crossing over a mountain pass, he came to another river which he thought was the Red.
-In reality, the expedition was back on the Arkansas River, 70 miles upstream from where they had left it two weeks earlier.
-Snow began to deepen, and Pike was disappointed that he could not reach the source of the river.
+The Arkansas River split in the mountains, and Pike noted since the “geography of the country had turned out to be so different from our expectation, we were somewhat at a loss which course to pursue unless we attempted to cross the sno cap’d mountains…” Pike decided to follow the trail of the Spanish cavalry and head up the north fork of the Arkansas River, called Four-Mile Creek.
+This branch soon dwindled, as did the Spanish trail, so Pike turned overland due northward, discovering a river on December 12, which he correctly determined was the south fork of the South Platte.
+Crossing a mountain pass, he came to another river he thought was the Red.
+The expedition was back on the Arkansas River, 70 miles upstream from where they had left it two weeks earlier.
+Snow began to deepen, and Pike was disappointed that he could not reach the river’s source.
 The men spent Christmas eating buffalo meat near the modern-day city of Salida, Colorado.
-They worked their way down the river, the ice solid enough to support their horses, the huge vertical walls of the Royal Gorge towering above them on both sides.
-They were soon frustrated to find that they had traveled in a big circle.
-In order to reach the Red River, the mountains would have to be crossed on foot.
+They worked their way down the river, the ice solid enough to support their horses, the massive vertical walls of the Royal Gorge towering above them on both sides.
+They were soon frustrated to find they had traveled in a big circle.
+The mountains must be crossed on foot to reach the Red River.